Heather Smith is a Chartered Certified Accountant, XERO and MYOB consultant, author and speaker.

 "Ask not what your country can do for you; ask what you can do for your country." - President John F. Kennedy

 Innovation is often touted as the secret to business success.
-But what exactly does being innovative involve, and how can you do it?
+But what exactly does being innovative in small business involve, and how can you do it?
 Read more2

 Short for the word ‘familiarisation’, a famil is an opportunity for businesses to demonstrate what they have to offer and leverage word-of-mouth marketing.
 Read more0